Fabo011/aws-solution-architect-helper/12_Monitoring/monitoring.md

 ## Solution Architect Summary 😍

-<b>CloudWatch: </b>Use CloudWatch for real-time monitoring and alerting of performance metrics to ensure optimal application and resource health.
+- <b>CloudWatch: </b>Use CloudWatch for real-time monitoring and alerting of performance metrics to ensure optimal application and resource health.

+- <b>CloudWatch Agent: </b>CloudWatch agent enables you to collect internal system-level metrics from Amazon EC2 instances across operating systems.
+The metrics can include in-guest metrics, in addition to the metrics for EC2 instances.

-<b>CloudTrail: </b>Use CloudTrail to track and audit API activity of everything in your AWS account (creation of EC2 Instance, deletion of Container etc.) to maintain accountability, governance, and compliance.
+- <b>CloudTrail: </b>Use CloudTrail to track and audit API activity of everything in your AWS account (creation of EC2 Instance, deletion of Container etc.) to maintain accountability, governance, and compliance.
+You can create a CloudTrail trail in the management account with the organization trails option enabled and this will create the trail in all AWS accounts within the organization.

-<b>Config: </b>Use AWS Config for continuous configuration monitoring and assessment of resource compliance to enforce desired configurations and detect changes.
+- <b>Config: </b>Use AWS Config for continuous configuration monitoring and assessment of resource compliance to enforce desired configurations and detect changes.
 Use it like a unit test for your configurations.